amirhoseinjfri/gsi/README.md

 this is the simplest way to get input from user !

 <h2>Getting Started</h2>
-type this in the console for installing  👇 :
+type this in the console for installing Latest Version 👇 :
 <pre>go get -u github.com/amirhoseinjfri/gsi</pre>

 <h2>Example</h2>